 Step 4: Create Content for Your Documentation

-Here are a few key pointers you must keep in mind while documenting processes and procedures:
+Here are a few key pointers to keep in mind while documenting business processes and procedures:

 - Keep the steps short and to the point